exercism/v3/languages/julia/exercises/concept/testing/.docs/introduction.md

 The `@test` macro[^1] is used for testing that the given expression evaluates to true:

 [^1]: For this exercise, you don't need to worry about the differences between macros and functions in Julia.
-All you need to know is that they take an expression as argument.
+All you need to know is that they take a boolean expression as argument.
 Macros will be covered in more detail later in the track.<!--TODO: Check if there are actually exercises that cover macros before launch-->

 ```julia
 julia> @test true